-For the didactic courses, students are required to pass all courses with a minimum cumulative GPA of 3.0 on a scale of 4.0.
+For the didactic courses, students are required to pass all courses with at least a 'C' grade and with a minimum cumulative GPA of 3.0 on a scale of 4.0.

-18.3.1 Project/thesis
+18.3.2 Thesis

 Please see the Student Assessment and Progression section (Section 22) in this catalog.